Non-Disclosure Agreement(NDA) with full details and Template

 Most importantly, you must identify and clarify the information that should be included.
 This involves defining what exactly is confidential and needs to be protected.
-Examples of types of information that could be protected under an NDA include ideas for a new website, innovations, strategies, software programmes, manufacturing processes, and designs or information relating to finances and customers.
+Examples of types of information that could be protected under an NDA include ideas for a new website, innovations, strategies, software programs, manufacturing processes, and designs or information relating to finances and customers.

 The NDA can also state that any information shared in presentations and meetings is similarly protected.
-Make sure the you include very specific information about any proprietary information and include examples.
+Make sure you include very specific information about any proprietary information and include examples.
 Define this as narrowly as possible but at the same time keep it concise.
 You should also clearly list exclusions from the definition of confidential information.

 The NDA should also define the obligations of the party receiving the information.
 Mainly this obligation is to protect the secrecy of the confidential information as if it were their own.
-This also includes not influencing others to acquire the confidential information by improper means.
+This also includes not influencing others to acquire confidential information by improper means.

 The specific dates for the NDA must also be outlined.
 You must clearly state the start and end date for when information may be exchanged between the parties.
-The NDA should also define a time period during which the Receiver is obligated to maintain confidentiality of the information.
+The NDA should also define a time period during which the Receiver is obligated to maintain the confidentiality of the information.

 An NDA can only be effective if it has been agreed upon and signed.
 It is simply unenforceable until this takes place and does not offer you any protection.
 It is crucial that signing takes place BEFORE you share any confidential information.
-Also, ensure that the right person with the correct authority signs the NDA such as a company director or a senior employee who is a decision maker.
+Also, ensure that the right person with the correct authority signs the NDA such as a company director or a senior employee who is a decision-maker.